This post may contain affiliate links. Please read my disclosure.

-Spice up your appetizer tray with these Mango Sriracha Hummus Deviled Eggs!
+Spice up your appetizer tray with these Mango Sriracha Hummus Deviled Eggs featuring Roots Hummus!
 Each bite is sure to please your party guests.

 OK, so first I must tell you that I cannot take full credit for the idea to fill a hard boiled egg with hummus.
 As brilliant as it is, it didn’t come from my head.

-It all started one morning while I was walking on the treadmill while checking Facebook and reading emails, etc. etc. I saw a message from my friend, Chris, of Fork and Burger and Sugarush.
+It all started one morning while I was walking on the treadmill while checking Facebook and reading emails, etc. etc. I saw a message from my friend, Chris Paseka.
 Since he knows how much I LOVE hummus, he told me about a dish he made combining hummus with deviled eggs.

-So, getting back to the point, I walked up to the sampling table and glanced at the selection of hummus flavors being offered by the Roots brand.
-When I saw the mango sriracha, I knew I had to taste it, tahini and all.
+Anyway, getting back to the point, I walked up to the sampling table and glanced at the selection of hummus flavors being offered by the Roots brand.
+When I saw the mango sriracha, I knew I had to taste it…tahini and all.

 One bite and I was hooked.
 Not only was I hooked, but I knew this was THE ONE, the perfect flavor for my hummus deviled eggs.
 Smooth, creamy and a little bit spicy – just the right amount of “deviled” that I was looking for.

 I decided to add a little more heat with some sriracha mayonnaise to the eggs, but you can leave it off and they’ll still be mouthwatering bites of deliciousness that your guests will love. 🙂

 Start by boiling, peeling and cooling six eggs.
 Then, cut each egg in half lengthwise.
 Pop out the yolks and save for future use.

 We used ours sprinkled on a salad of mixed greens with a little balsamic vinaigrette, but you can also enjoy them for breakfast with a little salt and pepper or add them to your favorite potato salad recipe.